corbin-c/jsmarc/README.md

 #### Installation

 Just clone this repo (`git clone https://github.com/corbin-c/jsmarc.git`).
-You might want to symlink the `marc-node` script to a local bin path.
+You might want to symlink the `marc-node` script to your local bin path.

 #### Use